 Parts 1 and 2 must be submitted for application to be considered complete.
 SEED will not review your application until both Parts 1 and 2 are submitted.

-When you are ready to submit your application answers online, please complete all pages of the form at the "Begin Application" link below once it is live.
-[Again, we are posting the information on this page a few weeks in advance of when the application will be live.]
+When you are ready to submit your application answers online, please complete all pages of the form at the "Complete Application" link below.
 When you click "Submit" at the end, the system will send an email to your chosen administrator and request that they complete their parts of the application, the Administrative Support Form and (optionally) the Scholarship Section.
 Note that your answers are not shared with each other.

 You will not be able to save your application part way through and return to it.
 Again, we strongly recommend that you compose your essay answers in advance in the Word doc, spending several days on them.
 You can then copy and paste your answers into the online application form.
 Please do not submit the Word doc to SEED; it is for your informational and drafting purposes only.

 The final application due date is April 30, 2020.
 Last year, we filled all spaces before the deadline, so we encourage you to submit all materials well in advance of that date.

 We will review and accept applications on a rolling basis with the following review dates:

 - January 1, 2020